Candlestick Patterns

 evening star candlesticks

 The Evening Star pattern is opposite to Morning Star and is a reversal signal at the end of an up-trend.
-The pattern is more bearish if the second candlestick is filled rather than hollow.
+The pattern is more bearish if the second candle is filled rather than hollow.

 Doji Star